 We loved having Sunday brunches at Glenn 50’s Diner during our freshman year.
 My go-to order was Mama’s Kidd, a combination of chicken, spaghetti, fries, and rice.
 It was a dream-come-true for a carb-loving person like me.
 I still love it to this day.
 It’s no longer located where it used to be, but I guess I am never outgrowing it.
 I still love Mama’s Kidd!

 Cafe by the Ruins is one of the most well-known eating places in Baguio City.
 No wonder it’s featured in That Thing Called Tadhana.
 I’ve only been there once, and what I mostly remember about the place is its great coffee.
 In fact, it’s where I first had a siphon coffee.
 Truly a great experience!

 Hill Station is a bit pricey, but I keep coming back to it anyway.
 Its coffee is to die for.
 I also love its Lechon Kawali with Laing sa Gata and its famous dessert called Death by Chocolate.
 The restaurant is located in Casa Vallejo, where Mt.
 Cloud Bookshop and Cinematheque Baguio used to be.

 I used to go to Rumours a lot when I was still a huge fan of drinking and smoking (and when smoking was still allowed in some establishments).
 I used to bring friends here as well and had a lot of fun talking to them about almost everything under the sun while drinking beer or cocktails.
 Then, whenever I got hungry, I’d simply grab shawarma from the stall right outside the bar.

 View from Bencab Museum

 It’s actually in Tuba, Benguet, but it’s often associated with Baguio.
-Going there can be a bit challenging if you don’t drive, but it’s definitely worth the effort (and all the money).
-Best time to visit?
-Weekdays!
+Going there can be a bit challenging if you don’t drive, but it’s definitely worth the effort.
+The best time to visit here is on weekdays.